dancenguyen/humanitarian-tweet-classification/README.md

 ### Datasets:
 This project uses the [HumAID](https://arxiv.org/abs/2104.03090) dataset, the tweets span across 2016-2019 and 13 different major disasters, containing 42K labelled English tweets of 10 classes:

 - Caution and advice
 - Sympathy and support
 - Requests or urgent needs
 - Displaced people and evacuations
 - Injured or dead people
 - Missing or found people
 - Infrastructure and utility damage
 - Rescue, volunteering, or donation effort
 - Other relevant information
 - Not humanitarian

-The data is already splitted into train-test-validation sets by the authors.
+The data was already split into train-test-validation sets by the authors.
 Their intention was for everyone to use a consistent split, making comparison between models of different people easier.
 The data split was well-balanced:
 <img width="531" height="390" alt="HumAID tweet classification with BERTweet-1777726212548" src="https://github.com/user-attachments/assets/2cc96fc8-d6c0-4f9a-83f3-10837f61178a" />

 <img width="989" height="490" alt="HumAID tweet classification with BERTweet-1777725892738" src="https://github.com/user-attachments/assets/4523f47c-328e-4f00-9e73-1b2f8d4a802b" />
 The classes are well-stratified between the train, test, and validation set.
-However, there are some minority classes, with "missing_or_found_people" being the most extreme minority - accounting for only ~0.5% of the dataset.
+However, there are some minority classes, with "missing or found people" being the most extreme minority - accounting for only ~0.5% of the dataset.

-Each observations only have three features: tweet_id, tweet_text, and the label of the tweet.
+Each observations has three features: tweet_id, tweet_text, and the label of the tweet.
 While many features can be extracted from the tweet text, no feature engineering was done, as the main objective is implementing BERT which will only takes the raw text as input.

 ### BERTweet:
 [BERTweet is the first large-scale language model](https://aclanthology.org/2020.emnlp-demos.2/) pretrained specifically on English tweets, trained on 850 million tweets spanning 2012 to 2019.
 Unlike generic BERT models pretrained on formal text like Wikipedia, BERTweet understands Twitter-specific language patterns including slang, informal abbreviations, and hashtags.
 This makes it a natural fit for disaster tweet classification, where the informal tweet language would disadvantage models pretrained on formal corpora."